 Wayne Gentle, Chief Investment Officer & Head of Australian Investments

 Wayne is the Chief Investment Officer at Milford and the Head of Australian Investments.
-He is the Portfolio Manager of the Australian Equities Wholesale and Trans-Tasman Equity Funds.
-He is also Co-Manager of the Australian Absolute Growth Funds.
+He is the Portfolio Manager of the Australian Equities Wholesale, Trans-Tasman Equity and Australian Absolute Growth Funds.
 He has over 20 years’ experience in managing a diverse range of Australian equities portfolios.
 Prior to joining Milford, Wayne was Deputy Head of Australian Equities at Colonial First State Global Asset Management.
 Previously, Wayne held Senior Analyst and Deputy Head of Research roles with Allianz Global Investors, and spent 10 years with JP Morgan.

 Wayne holds a Bachelor of Economics degree from Sydney University, a Postgraduate Diploma in Applied Finance and Investment from the Securities Institute of Australia.

 Some of our funds pay distributions at set intervals.
 Distributions are a way for some of the fund’s returns to be paid out to investors, in the form of cash payments.
 The portfolio managers have set the distribution amounts at levels they feel are sustainable, given the current and expected future environment.
 The amount paid to each investor is based on the number of cents per unit held.